andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ---

-#### Draw it all in a Context Map

-(I used to think you found this via low-level modelling) (Now I've seen Event Storming at scale I realise there are other ways)

----

-### What is Most Important?
+### Given All This Context, What is _Most Important?_

 [everyone modelling -> domain vision]

 Note: what it prioritised and of highest value?
 Where does (should?) the control / the power / the centre of gravity sit?

-In wrestling with the cases flow, and discovering the core bounded contexts which encapsulated it, i'd stumbled upon the fundamental aspects of the model.
+In wrestling with the cases flow, and discovering the core bounded contexts which encapsulated it, I'd stumbled upon the fundamental aspects of the model.
 But when looking at them they quickly became lost in amidst the other detail of their surroundings.

 DETAIL: Desribe the three sections of the Domain Vision Statement.